-Veteran’s Day weekend brings the first ever hot air balloon festival to the Greater New Orleans area: the Bayou Road Balloon Festival.
-Aside from the typical festival-fare of food, music, and fun, you’ll have the chance to ride one of 15 hot air balloons.
-Pilots from as far away as the United Kingdom will be in Chalmette to fly the balloons, with rides priced at $20 for adults and $15 for kids.
-If you’re afraid of heights, stick around for the balloon glow at dusk to see a spectacular light show as the balloons are illuminated in the sky.
+The first weekend in November brings the only hot air balloon festival to just outside the Greater New Orleans area: the Bayou Road Balloon Festival.
+Aside from the typical festival-fare food, music, and fun, you’ll have the chance to take flight in a hot air balloon.
+Pilots from all over the country will be in Chalmette to fly the balloons, with tethered rides priced at $20.
+If you’re afraid of heights, stick around for the balloon glow at dusk to see a spectacular light show as the balloons are illuminated.
+Kite flights, arts & crafts, and face painting are also highlights of this festival.
 Don’t let this one blow by you.

 How far from NOLA: 20 min

 Admission: $5 for a day pass; $10 for a weekend pass

 Right outside of New Orleans you’ll find Bucktown, a small section of Jefferson Parish known for its seafood and proximity to Lake Pontchartrain.
 Celebrating its 22nd year, Bucktown Seafood Festival serves as a fundraiser for the local St. Louis King of France School.
 But, this festival is more than just a school fair.
 The festival spans three days and includes live music, carnival rides, and more.
 Of course, you have to get your hands on some fresh seafood while you enjoy the music and carnival rides.
 You’ll truly feel like a local at this fest.

 When: November 1-3; Friday 5-10 p.m., Saturday & Sunday 11 a.m. to 9 p.m.

 Where: 1600 Lake Ave., Metairie, La.